zigpy/bellows/README.md

 - https://www.home-assistant.io/integrations/zha/

 bellows interacts with the Zigbee Network Coprocessor (NCP) with EmberZNet PRO Zigbee coordinator firmware using the EZSP protocol serial interface APIs via via UART for Silicon Labs EM35x and EFR32 Zigbee radio module/chips hardware.
-The library currectly supports the Silicon Labs EZSP (EmberZNet Serial Protocol) API versions v4/v5/v6/v7/v8 for Silabs older EM35x "Ember" and their newer EFR32 "Mighty Gecko" SoCs using ASH or SPI protocols over a serial interface.
+The library currently supports the Silicon Labs EZSP (EmberZNet Serial Protocol) API versions v4/v5/v6/v7/v8 for Silabs older EM35x "Ember" and their newer EFR32 "Mighty Gecko" SoCs using ASH or SPI protocols over a serial interface.
 The implementation of the SPI protocol assumes that the SPI provides a TTY-like software interface to the application, or is otherwise abstracted via the ZigBeePort interface.

 ## Hardware requirement